devonzuegel/devonzuegel.com/src/documents/posts/partials/_work_and_professional.html.md

 ### The Stanford Review ###

-I'm also formerly the Editor in Chief of *[The Stanford Review](http://stanfordreview.org)*, a bi-weekly contrarian paper that publishes investigative news and opinions articles.
+I am Editor Emeritus of *[The Stanford Review](http://stanfordreview.org)*, a bi-weekly paper that publishes investigative news and opinions articles.
 Some of my favorite subjects to think &amp; write about are healthcare reform, the interplay between privacy &amp; technology, tax policy, rationality, artificial intelligence, and the Second Amendment.

 ### Section Leading ###